Premium version available via subscription at $4.99/month, $12,99/year or $25.99 lifetime use

-This app helps you keep track of the amount of alcohol you drink and how often.
-It uses a drinks diary in which you can log your drinks and use the chart function to observe your drinking habits in the last 24 hours, last 7 days, the last 30 days and when you've reached the binge drinking level.
-The app also helps you to calculate the financial cost of your alcohol consumption.
-For a more detailed description of the app, see iTunes and for a detailed review, see Reviews.
+This app helps you keep track of how much alcohol you drink and how often.
+It uses a drinks' diary to log your drinks and a chart function to see your drinking habits in the past 24 hours, 7 days and 30 days, and whether you've reached binge drinking level.
+The app also helps you calculate the financial cost of your drinking.
+For a more detailed description, go to the app website, see iTunes and, for a detailed review, see Reviews.

 ✔ Easy to use.

 ✔ You can change the app icon, which helps with confidentiality.

 ✔ Good use of graphs and infographics to show data.